-EDAS 6651-Educational Facilities Planning (3-0) A study of methods and procedures for writing educational specifications and related areas of educational planning is orga Consideration is given to controlling learning environments, adding flexibility, selecting furniture and selecting and maintaining ment.
-EOAS 6670-School Finance (3-0) Students examine theories of financing public elementary and secondary schools with special attention to the Georgia mode overview of taxation and bond issues is reviewed. .
-Basic EDAS 6675-Review of Literature in Administration (3-0) A critical review and evaluation of research and writings in the field of educational administration is presented.
-EDAS 6678-Review of Literature in Supervision (3-0) A critical review and evaluation of research and writings in the field of educational supervision is presented.
-EDAS 6681-Recent Trends in Supervision (3-0) Recent trends in supervision are reviewed.
-The identification of problems arising in the practice of supervising as well as the uation procedures in today's schools will be presented. e eval- EDAS 6685-School and Community Relations (3-0) Students study school-community relations and their impact on the school operation.
-Emphasis is on the influence of the forces on the school. social EDAS 6700 -Advanced Personnel Administration (3-0) Students focus on problems of needs analysis, recruitment, policy development, evaluation, certification and welfare of intional personnel. nstruc- EDAS 6709-Leadership Field Experience (3-0) Planned research experiences of at least 120 clock hours of administration and/or instructional leadership in an elementary s secondary school or central office under a practicing administrator or supervisor.
-A publishable action research project is rec Prerequisite: prior advisor approval.
-EDAS 6710 -The Superintendent (3-0) This course is an intensive study of the research literature on the school superintendent.
-Executive leadership responsibilities and styles with inferences on superintendent/school board relationship are considered. , roles EDAS 6711-Software Systems in Educational Administration (3-0) Students examine administrative computer software currently used in Georgia school systems such as pupil accounting, reporting, grade posting, food service accounting, class scheduling, discipline records, communication systems, multimedia p tation systems, activity fund accounting, general fund accounting, personnel records, purchasing, bus scheduling, maintenance repair scheduling payroll, budgeting, and balance sheet preparation. resen-

-EDAS 6740 - Urban Life and Educational Leadership 3 (3-0)
+EDAS 6651 -Educational Facilities Planning A study of methods and procedures for writing educational specifications and related areas of educational plar Consideration is given to controlling learning environments, adding flexibility, selecting furniture and selecting and ment.
+EDAS 6670 -School Finance 3 (3-0) Students examine theories of financing public elementary and secondary schools with special attention to the Go overview of taxation and bond issues is reviewed. eorgia mode.
+Basic EDAS 6675 - Review of Literature in Administration 3 (3-0) A critical review and evaluation of research and writings in the field of educational administration is presented l.
+EDAS 6678 - Review of Literature in Supervision 3 (3-0) A critical review and evaluation of research and writings in the field of educational supervision is presented.
+EDAS 6681-Recent Trends in Supervision 3(3-0) Recent trends in supervision are reviewed.
+The identification of problems arising in the practice of supervising a uation procedures in today's schools will be presented. as well as the eval- EDAS 6685 -School and Community Relations 3 (3-0) Students study school-community relations and their impact on the school operation.
+Emphasis is on the influ forces on the school. ience of the social EDAS 6700 -Advanced Personnel Administration 3 (3-0) Students focus on problems of needs analysis, recruitment, policy development, evaluation, certification and tional personnel. welfare of instruc- EDAS 6709 -Leadership Field Experience 3 (3-0) Planned research experiences of at least 120 clock hours of administration and/or instructional leadership in an secondary school or central office under a practicing administrator or supervisor.
+A publishable action research prerequisite: prior advisor approval.
+EDAS 6710 - The Superintendent This course is an intensive study of the research literature on the school superintendent.
+Executive leadership re- and styles with inferences on superintendent/school board relationship are considered.
+EDAS 6711-Software Systems in Educational Administration 3 (3-0) Students examine administrative computer software currently used in Georgia school systems such as pupil reporting, grade posting, food service accounting, class scheduling, discipline records, communication systems, r tation systems, activity fund accounting, general fund accounting, personnel records, purchasing, bus scheduling, repair scheduling payroll, budgeting, and balance sheet preparation. nultimedia presen- EDAS 6725 -Instructional Supervision 3 (3-0) From the context of a school building, this course considers techniques of helping teachers improve instru Includes teacher-supervisor relationship, teacher motivation and evaluation supervision. ictional outcomes.
+EDAS 6733-Educational Policy 3 (3-0) The process of policy development at the local, state, and federal levels and the influences of social, economic tors are studied.
+Emphasis will be on school law as it relates to policy development. c and political fac-